The History of Alberta's Outfitting Industry

 1932: The Alberta Outfitters Association (AOA) was formed to represent the interests of trail riders and set standards for their industry.
 Members were required to have a certain number of horses and specified equipment.
 The organization sought to collectively market their product and lobby the government on common issues.

 1970: The Alberta government decided there was a need to limit bighorn sheep allocations for non-residents in order to best manage the resource.
 Most of the active outfitters of that day were allotted six non-resident permits each; these were later reduced to four.
 Some of these outfitters included Tom Vinson Sr., Roy Trimble, Jim Colosimo, Dave Simpson, Jim Simpson, Charlie Stricker, Bazil Leonard, Chester Sands, Myrtle Ravio, Ed McKenzie, Sammy Sands, Randy Babala and George Kelley.
 Up to this point in time, no outfitting restrictions had been placed on any other big game species.

 1989: An Outfitter-Guide Policy was developed by government which limited outfitter harvest opportunity.
 A previously unlimited harvest was replaced with a fixed number of licenses available to outfitters for each species in each Wildlife Management Unit.
-The distribution of these licenses was to be determined through an auction.
+The distribution of these licenses was determined through an auction.

 1997: On March 31, five outfitters signed an application to create the Alberta Professional Outfitters Society (APOS).
 The POAA was absorbed by APOS; the new body was charged with the responsibility of managing the outfitting industry on behalf of the Government of Alberta.

 APOS was established as a Designated Administrative Organization (DAO) by the Government.
 The newly established society was built around five pillars intended to ensure effectiveness, efficiency and transparency in how the affairs of the industry were managed.
 These pillars included: